“Rehireable” is the correct and widely accepted spelling, while “rehirable” is less common and often avoided.

 /ˌriːˈhaɪr.ə.bəl/ — stress on the second syllable.

-5. Is this word commonly used globally?
+5. This word commonly used globally?

 Yes, especially in English-speaking countries and corporate HR documentation.